How much do polished concrete floors cost?

 |High-end||$8 – $15||Surface repairs, custom designs, patterns, stencil work, staining, scoring (saw cuts), faux finishes, multiple colors, sealing, and polishing.|

-Polished concrete is used inside and outside the home due to its affordability, resiliency, and durability.
+Polished concrete is used inside and outside the home due to its affordability, durability, and resiliency.
 It's an excellent option for kitchens, bathrooms, basements, patios, driveways, and garages.

 |Bathroom||$200 – $600|